Table of Contents (click to expand)

 The Answer

-The development of centrifugal force due to the rotation of an object results in a decrease in the net force experienced by at the equatorial plane.
+The development of centrifugal force due to the rotation of an object results in a decrease in the net force experienced by m at the equatorial plane.
 The net force increases away from the equator, and reaches its maximum at the poles, exactly equal to the gravitational force.
 This decrease in gravitational pull, however, is negligible for slow rotation, like that of the Earth.
-In fact, the acceleration due to gravity, g, is 9.764 m/s2 at the equator and 9.863 m/sat the poles.
+In fact, the acceleration due to gravity, g, is 9.764 m/s2 at the equator and 9.863 m/s2 at the poles.

 Thus, a stationary object has a greater gravitational pull than a rotating object of the same dimensions.